Le Gralet - Chézery-Forens

 Before setting off

-- Check the general and local weather forecast to ensure there will be no precipitation.
+- Check the general and local weather forecast to ensure there is no rain.

-- In case of an emergency, call 112 (European emergency number).
+- In the event of a problem, call 112 (the European emergency number).

 To find out more about our destination, visit our website: Pays de Gex Tourisme.

-Part of the route is located in a nature reserve, so please respect the specific regulations for this area.
+Part of the route is located within a Nature Reserve; please respect the specific regulations for this area

 Be well equipped

-Good equipment is the key to a successful hiking trip.
-Bring a suitable rucksack (around 10 kg) and don't forget the essentials: technical clothing for cold weather; sleeping bag or sleeping mat; sunglasses; food and water; head torch; walking sticks; first aid kit; water containers.
+Good equipment is the key to a successful multi-day hike.
+Bring a suitable rucksack (around 10 kg) and don’t forget the essentials: technical clothing for cold weather; a sleeping bag or groundsheet; sunglasses; food and water; a head torch; walking poles; a first-aid kit; water containers.

 Water is essential.
-Find out about water sources along your route and take purification tablets with you in case you don't have access to drinking water.
+Find out about water supply points along your route and carry purification tablets in case you do not have access to drinking water.

-You can return by bus on the A53 bus line, which connects Valserhône station to Mijoux via the Valserine valley.
-Find the timetable at this link.
+You can return by bus on the A53 route, which connects Valserhône station to Mijoux via the Valserine Valley; find the timetables via this link.

 Worth a visit